Welcome to the COVID-19 Information Hub

 If you have any questions about fall class registration including the wait list, please contact the Office of the Registrar at 619-594-6871 or by emailing [email protected].

 Important Notices and Deadlines

 You should have received notice that, in accordance with a policy passed by the University Senate, all official communications from SDSU will be sent to your official SDSU email address.
 As noted above, check your SDSU email daily to ensure you are receiving important university communication.
 Learn more about the Student Official Email Address Use Policy online.
 Communication is even more critical during the pandemic, so please be sure to regularly view campus communications.

-Actions to take before coming to campus for the fall semester
+Actions to take if you plan on coming to campus

 Understand how you can help keep yourself healthy and safe.